laurencable10/Classification-LogisticRegression/README.md

 ### Introduction

 ### Predicting Binary Classes
-- Comparing/contrasing Linear Regression annd Logistic Regression Models
+- Comparing/contrasing Linear Regression and Logistic Regression Models
 - Describing the purpose and application of Logit Link Functions in order to transform regression models to predict binary classes

 ### Predicting College Admittance